 Then I ran a stitch an inch from the hoop on the backside to tie the loose cotton fabric together.
 Tying the two ends together finishes the backside.
-I cut off the excess fabric so it would lay flat when it hangs on the wall.
+I cut off the excess fabric so it would lay flat when it hangs against the wall.

-It was a very quick and enjoyable DIY craft project that turned out beautifully.
+“Embroider with love” was a very quick and enjoyable DIY craft project that turned out beautifully.
 This small hoop would look lovely in any display of three or more pictures or wall hangings.
 It fits in a young girl’s room with these pieces.
 Try your piece in more than one area of your display of pictures with some sticky tack first until it looks just right.
 Then you can put a nail or pin into the wall to hang it more permanently.
 It would be a lovely feminine touch as office decor, in a bedroom or powder room.

 Do you see yourself taking on this kind of project?
 If so, what would you stitch?
 A word, a favorite saying or verse?
 Drop me a line and let me know what’s keeping your from getting started and I will do my best to help you with a solution.